vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH.md

 result in the realisation of the means of attainment which will be in accordance with his nature i.e., an 'Upaya or means which will not depend upon any other factor.
 That 'Upaya' is the Supreme Lord himself., who is not depending on any other factor for becoming the 'Upaya'.
 So, this kind of relationship results in the realisation of the fact that the Jivatman is not supported by any one other than Paramatman (Ananya-Adhara), that he has no refuge other than Paramatman (Ananya

-2.

-Essence of Srimad Rahasyatraya Saram

-Sharana) and that the Supreme object of attainment is nothing other than attaining Paramatman (Ananya Prayojana).
+2. Sharana) and that the Supreme object of attainment is nothing other than attaining Paramatman (Ananya Prayojana).

 All these truths can be known from the three Rahasyas.
 The first Rahasya i.e. Mula Manthra, expounds that the Supreme Narayana is Ananya-Adhara'.
 This is established by means of the derivation of the term 'Narayana through *Tatpurusha' and 'Bahuvrihi' compounds as "TRITI 3747'